pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Caio Terra Academy is a premier martial arts training center located in 855 Park Ave, San Jose, CA 95126.
+Caio Terra Academy is a premier judo techniques academy located in 855 Park Ave, San Jose, CA 95126.
 With a rating of 4.7 stars based on 106 reviews, it is highly regarded in the local martial arts community.
-Caio Terra Academy offers comprehensive judo programs focused on Olympic sport training and tatami mats for all skill levels, from beginners to advanced practitioners.
+Caio Terra Academy offers comprehensive judo programs focused on tatami mats and Olympic sport training for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>